 Pursuant to the Partnership Agreement, the General Partner is entitled to reimbursement for all direct and indirect expenses incurred or payments it makes on behalf of the Partnership.
-These costs, which totaled \$555.4 million in Fiscal 2014, \$540.3 million in Fiscal 2013, and \$374.9 million in Fiscal 2012, include employee compensation and benefit expenses of employees of the General Partner and general and administrative expenses.
+These costs, which totaled \$576.1 million in Fiscal 2015, \$555.4 million in Fiscal 2014, and \$540.3 million in Fiscal 2013, include employee compensation and benefit expenses of employees of the General Partner and general and administrative expenses.

 UGI provides certain financial and administrative services to the General Partner.
 UGI bills the General Partner monthly for all direct and indirect corporate expenses incurred in connection with providing these services and the General Partner is reimbursed by the Partnership for these expenses.
 The allocation of indirect UGI corporate expenses to the Partnership utilizes a weighted, three-component formula based on the relative percentage of the Partnership's revenues, operating expenses and net assets employed to the total of such items for all UGI operating subsidiaries for which general and administrative services are provided.
 The General Partner believes that this allocation method is reasonable and equitable to the Partnership.
-Such corporate expenses totaled \$20.5 million in Fiscal 2014, \$18.6 million in Fiscal 2013 and \$10.1 million in Fiscal 2012.
+Such corporate expenses totaled \$22.6 million in Fiscal 2015, \$20.5 million in Fiscal 2014 and \$18.6 million in Fiscal 2013.
 In addition, UGI and certain of its subsidiaries provide office space, stop loss medical coverage and automobile liability insurance to the Partnership.
-The costs related to these items totaled \$4.0 million in Fiscal 2014, \$4.5 million in Fiscal 2013 and \$3.8 million in Fiscal 2012.
+The costs related to these items totaled \$3.0 million in Fiscal 2015, \$4.0 million in Fiscal 2014 and \$4.5 million in Fiscal 2013.

-From time to time, AmeriGas OLP purchases propane on an as needed basis from UGI Energy Services, LLC ("Energy Services").
+From time to time, the AmeriGas OLP purchases propane on an as needed basis from UGI Energy Services, LLC ("Energy Services").
 The price of the purchases are generally based on market price at the time of purchase.
-Purchases of propane by AmeriGas OLP from Energy Services totaled \$0.9 million, \$2.0 million and \$0.4 million during Fiscal 2014, Fiscal 2013 and Fiscal 2012, respectively.
+There were no purchases of propane by AmeriGas OLP from Energy Services in Fiscal 2015.
+Purchases of propane by AmeriGas OLP from Energy Services totaled \$0.9 million and \$2.0 million during Fiscal 2014 and Fiscal 2013, respectively.

-In addition, the Partnership sells propane to affiliates of UGI.
-Sales of propane to affiliates of UGI totaled \$1.2 million, \$1.3 million and \$1.4 million during Fiscal 2014, Fiscal 2013 and Fiscal 2012, respectively.
+In addition, AmeriGas OLP sells propane to affiliates of UGI.
+Sales of propane to affiliates of UGI totaled \$1.2 million, \$1.2 million and \$1.3 million during Fiscal 2015, Fiscal 2014 and Fiscal 2013, respectively.